openedx/edx-documentation/en_us/shared/exercises_tools/recommenderXBlock.rst

 Course team members can endorse useful resources or remove irrelevant entries.

-If you use the Recommender, you should inform learners through course content or :ref:`course updates <Adding Course Updates and Handouts>` about the tool.
+If you use the recommender, you should inform learners through course content or :ref:`course updates <Adding Course Updates and Handouts>` about the tool.

-An example of a Recommender in a course follows.
-The upper part of the figure illustrates a question in a problem set where the Recommender is attached.
+An example of a recommender in a course follows.
+The upper part of the figure illustrates a question in a problem set where the recommender is attached.
 The middle of the figure shows a list of resources and several gadgets for users to work on the resources.
 The bottom portion shows additional information about a given resource on mouse-over event.